-Sam Gilliam is a leading African American abstractionist, and a key figure of American post-war painting.
+Sam Gilliam was a leading abstractionist, and a key figure of American post-war painting.
 As an innovator within the Washington Colour School, Sam Gilliam's art pushed the boundaries of colour field abstraction.
 Recent works in various media continue to blur the lines between painting and sculpture.Read More

 Born and raised in Tupelo, Mississippi, Gilliam studied at the University of Louisville in Kentucky, graduating with a BA in 1955 and an MFA in 1961.
-He cites the Marvel comics he read as a child as early influences.
-Later the artist would find inspiration in the painting style of Italian masters like Giotto and Tintoretto.
+He cited the Marvel comics he read as a child as early influences.
+Later the artist found inspiration in the painting style of Italian masters like Giotto and Tintoretto.